John Roskam

-John Roskam is the executive director of the Institute of Public Affairs (IPA), a libertarian think tank based in Melbourne, Australia.
+John Roskam is the former executive director and now senior fellow of the Institute of Public Affairs (IPA), a libertarian think tank based in Melbourne, Australia.

 Career

+Roskam was educated at Xavier College and the University of Melbourne, where he graduated with a Bachelor of Commerce (Honours) and Bachelor of Laws (Honours) degrees.

 According to Roskam's byline on an opinion column in the Australian Financial Review, "during the 2001 federal election he worked on the Liberals' federal campaign".

-He has run for Liberal Party preselection and missed out a number of times.
+He has run for Liberal Party pre-selection and missed out a number of times.

 Prior to his employment at the IPA, Roskam was the executive director of The Menzies Research Centre - a think tank for the Liberal Party - in Canberra.